10 Key Apps For Startups (2026)

 5. CRM

-CRM stands for ‘customer relationship management’, and these days the acronym is often used to refer to cloud-based software that allows you to keep track of and manage the business relationships between your organisation and your leads and clients.
+CRM stands for ‘customer relationship management’, and these days the acronym is often used to refer to cloud-based software that allows you to keep track of and manage the business relationships between your organization and your leads and clients.

 Typically, a CRM app will allow you to:

-• capture, organise and analyse leads
+• capture, organize and analyse leads

 • track communication with leads and clients